 76%

-20-30 year olds
+year olds were least concerned

-Were most likely to cut back on their grocery shopping
+year olds are most likely to cut back on their grocery shopping

-Were the most concerned about the cost of living
+are the most concerned about the cost of living

-51-60 year olds
+year olds were most concerned

-Were the most concerned about energy prices
+are most concerned about energy prices

 Where is the cost of living crisis?

-Of East Midlands residents were saving for upcoming increases in energy costs
+• East Midland residents were most concerned about the cost of living crisis, with 29.4 saving for upcoming rises in energy costs

 Last year’s data

-We conducted similar research to this back in October 2022, where our findings painteda slightly different picture, with people more concerned about the UK’s financial future.
+We conducted similar research to this back in October 2022, where our findings painted a slightly different picture, with people more concerned about the UK’s financial future.

 Spending habits